-- MASKS The emergence of COVID-19 requires that mask wearing be a consideration.
-The GREAT Academy will make an informed decision taking into consideration, guidance from the Department of Health, Centers for Disease Control, and other public safety measures - SHIRTS The GREAT Academy standard issue shirt is the red GREAT Academy Polo and it will be worn at all times.
+- SHIRTS The GREAT Academy standard issue shirt will be worn at all times.
 Shirts must be tucked into pants.
 Shirts must be free of excessive wrinkling.
 Undershirts must be worn under the white dress shirt at all times.
 Female undergarments should not be visible through the white dress shirt under any circumstances.
 The undershirt may be crew or V-neck design.
 While wearing the white dress shirt, the undershirt will always be white.
 No logos should be visible through the white dress shirt from the undershirt.
 If an undershirt is worn while wearing the red polo, it will be white, black or red. - PANTS Black dress slacks must be worn with a black belt at the waist and belts must be through the loops of the pants.
 The slacks can be with or without pleats.
 Pants are to be made of a dress pant fabric (usually a blend of cotton and polyester).
 Women's dress pants will not be made of any type of stretchy material.
 Pants will be full length and at least to the ankle and NOT the calf.
-Dockers, chinos and Dickies are acceptable.
+Dockers, chinos and Dickies are not considered dress pants.
 Men's pants must have belt loops and a belt is to be worn.
 Women's pants do not necessarily need to have belt loops as long as they meet all other criteria.
 If the women's pants do not have belt loops, a belt is not required.
 Any pants made with stretchy fabric similar to a legging or yoga pants are not allowed.
 Pants are to have a standard waistline.
-Highwaisted pants are not allowed.
+High-waisted pants are not allowed.
 Female slacks must have a flare at the legs.
 Absolutely NO cargo pants, jeans, sweat suit pants, yoga pants, skinny cut slacks, leggings or pajamas.
 NO shorts of any type.